The Bankrate promise

 A business line of credit is a form of revolving credit.
 It functions like a business credit card, and the credit limit resets as you repay what you spend.
 Some lenders also let you make interest-only payments during the draw period, making your monthly payments far more affordable than what you’d get with other types of business loans.

 There are some downsides to consider.
-Spending is limited to the draw period, which may pose a significant inconvenience if you need to make purchases over an extended period.
-Some business lines of credit also come with a variable interest rate, so your monthly payment will likely fluctuate once the draw period ends and you begin making payments toward the principal.
+Spending may be limited to the draw period, which may pose a significant inconvenience if you must make purchases over an extended period.
+Some business lines of credit rates may be variable, so your monthly payment could fluctuate once the draw period ends and you begin making payments toward the principal.

 - Only pay interest on the amount you borrow